patrickmgarrity/hoodwink/README.md

 6. Run hoodwink-duo-sms-users.py w/ the JSON file in the same folder

 **How to use hoodwink-okta**

+Hoodwink Okta uses Okta authentication logs to identify how many unique active users accessed an application in the past 180-days.
+This information can be used to help right size your SaaS licensing and determine how many users actually need access to an application.

 1. Access your Okta Admin console
 2. Access Reports>Application Usage